The Ultimate Email Deliverability Guide

 Remove inactive subscribers

-Every ISP limits the number of connections per IP address.
-Always review the Postmaster Guidelines of each ISP regarding Rate Limiting.
+Every ISP limits the number of connections allowed per IP address.
+The table below shows each ISP’s rate limits.

 Retry sending when receiving temporary error codes